0pen-Sourcer/TruthGazette/README.md

-# THE TRUTH GAZETTE — Fake News Detector (Class 12 Capstone Project)
+# THE TRUTH GAZETTE — Fake News Detector

 **Tagline:** A student-built, AI-powered investigative mini-newspaper for spotting false claims.
 Built solo, polished, and ready to work.